iter-tools/iter-tools/src/impls/$find/README.md

-Returns the first item in `iterable` for which `predicate(item, idx)` returns a truthy value.
+Returns the first value in `iterable` for which `predicate(value, idx)` returns a truthy value.
 It is the equivalent of `Array.prototype.find`.

 ```js
 find((animal) => animal.kind === 'dog', [